brainsmoke/esp32leddriver/firmware/stm32/obegraensad/README.md

 * PA4: Clock (wired to bottom panel)
 * PA5: Latch (wired to bottom panel)
 * PA6: Not Output Enable (wired to bottom panel)
-* PA10: UART RX, 1MBaud
+* PA10: UART RX, 1MBaud (In my case, written to by one the esp32's UARTs)

 ## Protocol:

-Data: 1MBaud
+Data rate: 1MBaud

 Sending a frame: `( [16 bit brightness]*256 [ FF FF FF F0 ] )*`